 Identifying and confirming the correct surgical site prior to surgery is axiomatic.
 In a survey that included 300 Mohs surgeons, wrong-site surgery was the most frequent cause of medical lawsuits.6 A photograph of the prebiopsy site is crucial for avoiding wrong-site surgery, as evidenced in a study by McGinness and Goldstein, in which all surgical sites were identified correctly with a preoperative biopsy-site photograph.
 Without the photograph, 16% of patients and 5.9% of physicians incorrectly identified the site, and in 4.4% of cases, both the patient and physician incorrectly identified the site despite having access to the pathology report listing the anatomic site.7 Once the surgical site has been identified with a prebiopsy picture, the physician should have the patient mark the site to confirm the area with a pen and mirror.

-It was previously thought that the use of electrosurgical devices in dermatologic surgery could cause pacemaker and implantable cardiac defibrillator (ICD) malfunction; however, it is now known that patients with these devices have a low overall risk of cardiac complications in dermatologic surgery,8 and that the types of interference reported have not led to any significant morbidity or mortality.9 It ...
+It was previously thought that the use of electrosurgical devices in dermatologic surgery could cause pacemaker and implantable cardiac defibrillator (ICD) malfunction; however, it is now known that patients with these devices have a low overall risk of cardiac complications in dermatologic surgery,8 and that the types of interference reported have not led to any significant morbidity ...